ajsobrino700/fast-api-course/README.md

 The framework load by default the UI of **Open API** then we can access to that documentation in port 8000 and path **/docs**.

+Also the project has a makefile archive where you can do the more important actions directly.